Planning a Singapore and Malaysia trip? Brilliant! This is a great part of the world and these destinations make a great combination.

 Singapore Malaysia Trip Map

 I hope you enjoyed this Singapore Malaysia DIY itinerary.
-If you have any questions, ask them in the comments below!

 Planning a trip to Malaysia?
 Have any questions?
 Join our Malaysia Travel Planning Facebook group here now!
 It’s the perfect place to ask any questions and to be inspired!